fazpass/seamless-documentation/README.iOS.md

 ## Installation

-You can add this package into your project using swift package manager (SPM).
+You can add this package into your project using swift package manager (SPM) or Cocoapods.
+Make sure you have prepared the access token by contacting Fazpass.

 ### Using Swift Package